Surrealism between psychological investigation and artistic commitment

 However, for our part, those questions concretely applies to Surrealism’s concerns as well.
 In order to perform the intriguing task of connecting to the unconscious, according to surrealists, in terms of methodology, a crucial shift in perspective is required: rationality must be replaced by irrationality.

-Nevertheless, among all the different techniques tested by surrealists, dreaming is certainly the main one as it is the most powerful and the one anyone can use.
+Nevertheless, among all the various techniques tested by surrealists, dreaming is certainly the main one as it is the most powerful and the one anyone can use.
 Dreaming does open the door to the abyss of the unconscious and this is precisely what surrealists were looking for as they were deeply attracted to that brand new concept: the unconscious indeed.
 All they truly sought was trying to make contact with it.
 How?
 Deciphering it and painting it: deciphering it through painting and painting it through dreaming.
 This constructive interchange constituted the primary activity of the first surrealists.

 Moreover, this is a hard problem to tackle as the object of investigation is indeed invisible to the five senses and as such, it can’t be analyzed by using the mechanist-scientist model.